ArdaMirArkin/Trinity-Project/README.md

 📄 Documentation

 All detailed explanations, screenshots, and future plans are included in:

-📘 Trinity-Project.pdf (uploaded in this repo)
+📘 Trinity-Project.pdf (included in this repository)

 📬 Contact